ryanapilado/toronto-covid-tracker/README.md

 # Toronto COVID-19 New Cases

-Simple Google Cloud Function which retrieves the daily new cases of COVID-19 in Toronto and in Ontario, as reported in the province's daily epidemilogical update.
+Simple Google Cloud Function which retrieves the daily new cases of COVID-19 in Toronto and in Ontario, as reported in the province's daily epidemiological update.

 ### Usage